gereon-t/oaemapi/README.md

 # Obstruction Adaptive Elevation Mask API
-An Obstruction Adaptive Elevation Mask (OAEM) describes the obstruction of the sky view, e.g. due to buildings, using azimuth and elevation pairs.
+This software computes an Obstruction Adaptive Elevation Mask (OAEM) for a given position using CityGML models.
+An OAEM describes the obstruction of the sky view, e.g. due to buildings, using azimuth and elevation pairs.
 The term Obstruction Adaptive Elevation Mask was first used by [Zimmermann 2019](https://www.researchgate.net/publication/329833465_GPS-Multipath_Analysis_using_Fresnel-Zones).
+The CityGML models are retrieved from a Web Feature Service (WFS).

 An OAEM can be useful in various scenarios including GNSS Signal filtering:

 ![](images/oaem.gif)

-The code is to be seen as a proof-of-concept.
-It is designed for the LOD1 building model web feature service of Geobasis NRW, Germany.
-In its current state, it is therefore only usefully applicable within North Rhine-Westphalia.
-Unfortunately, very few federal states provide building models free of charge, which limits the applicability of the software.
+The code is designed for the LOD1 building model Web Feature Service of Geobasis NRW, Germany.
+In its current state, it is therefore only usefully applicable within North Rhine-Westphalia, Germany.

 ## Installation